Skip to main content

 Some needs to consider are food, rent or mortgage, utilities, and other expenses.
 Transportation costs, insurance coverage, and any clothing and tools you need for work are included in this part of your budget.

 Where do your financial goals fit among wants vs. needs?
-Whether you’re saving for emergencies, paying off debt, or building retirement savings, all financial goals can be considered needs.
-Achieving your money milestones is essential to staying financially fit and take precedence over your wants on your financial freedom journey.
+Whether you're saving for emergencies, paying off debt, or building retirement savings, all financial goals can be considered needs.
+Achieving your Money Milestone is essential to staying financially fit and takes precedence over your wants throughout your journey to Financial Freedom.

 How to List Your Wants vs. Needs

-4. Use a free budgeting tool, like Goals and Budgets, to manage your finances.
-With an overview of all your accounts in one place and automatic budgeting suggestions, you’ll stay focused on achieving your money milestones.
+Use a free budgeting tool, like Goals and Budgets, to manage your finances.
+With an overview of all your accounts in one place and automatic budgeting suggestions, you'll stay focused on achieving your Money Milestones.

 Making Adjustments to Your Wants vs. Needs List